SinRas/tierpsy-tracker/docs/INSTALLATION_DOCKER.md

 3 things:
 - checks if VcXsrv is running, if not it starts it
 - checks if Docker is running, if not it starts it
-- waits for Docker to be up, and starts a Docker container from the Tierpsy image, setting a bunch of parameters needed to run properly.
+- waits for Docker to be up, and starts a Docker container from the Tierpsy image, setting a bunch of parameters needed to run properly (including the instructions to make any local drive or network share visible to Tierpsy).

 #### 4. [Alternative] Start Tierpsy Tracker manually